-Notification of change/cancellations should be made by calling the Director of University Events & Conferences at 281-649-3047, e-mailing a notice to events@hbu.edu, and contacting Facilities Management at 281-649-3442 to cancel set-up.
+Notification of change/cancellations should be made by calling the Director of University Events and Conferences at 281-649-3047 or e-mailing a notice to events@hbu.edu.
+In addition, you must contact Operations at 281-649-3442 to cancel set-up.

-- Facility Set-up Request This request is made in addition to the Calendar Request form for any event requiring special arrangements/set-up.
-The facility set-up request form must be submitted to Facilities Management at least five working days prior to the event. - 3.
-Media Request Contact Media Services at 281-649-3000, ext.
-2465, for audio/visual needs. - Food Services/Table Linens Contact HBU Dining Services at 281-649-3259.
+- 2. Facility Set-up Request This request is made in addition to the calendaring for any event requiring special arrangements/set-up.
+The facility set-up request form must be submitted to Operations (fax to 281-649-3088, place in campus mail to the attention of Operations, or deliver to the center Management, room 183 in the Morris Center) at least five working days prior to the event. - 3.
+Media Request Student organizations must have their faculty/staff sponsor make arrangements through Media Services for any audio visual need. - 4.
+Food Services/Table Linens Contact ARAMARK Services Catering at 281-649-3366.
+ARAMARK Service has exclusivity on campus and must be given first right of refusal for any and all food service at events on campus.